By-election results 2019: LDF's Mani C Kappan wins Pala constituency by over 2000 votes

 Kerala's Pala Assembly seat, which fell vacant after Kerala Congress (M) veteran K M Mani died in April, recorded a 71.41 percent turnout.

-According to agency reports, postal ballots will be taken up for counting first, followed by EVMs.
-The process will conclude after 20 rounds.
-The voting will also be verified with Voter verifiable paper audit trail (VVPAT).

-Both the Congress and the BJP are eyeing victory in the Naxal-affected Dantewada seat, while in Pala, the outcome is expected to be a litmus test for the ruling CPIM-led LDF.
+Both the Congress and the BJP are eyeing victory in the Naxal-affected Dantewada seat.
+The candidate of ruling Congress party is currently ahead after seventh round of counting.
+Devati Karma was leading by 6,101 votes.

-Bye-elections in Tripura's Badharghat assembly constituency saw a voter turnout of 79.29 per cent till 5 pm, officials said.
-The bypoll was necessitated due to the death of sitting MLA Dilip Sarkar on April 1 this year.
-While both BJP and Congress said there was no major violence, CPI(M) alleged that their polling agents were thrown out of elections centres in many areas.

 Around 60% polling was recorded in Maoist-affected Dantewada assembly by-poll of Chhattisgarh on Monday.
 In the 2018 assembly election, the constituency had recorded a voter turnout of 60.67 per cent while it was 62.03 per cent in 2013 assembly election.